Facility Care Volunteer

-If you are interested in volunteering at our shelter location or fostering, the first step toward becoming a volunteer is to attend a Volunteer Orientation session.
+The first step toward becoming a Facility Care Volunteer is to attend a Volunteer Orientation session.
 Volunteer Orientations are held at our adoption center at 6010 West 88th Avenue (88th and Harlan) in Westminster, Colorado.
-Bingo volunteers do not need to attend an orientation session, as training is providing on-site at Bingo Oasis.
+(Bingo volunteers do not need to attend an orientation session because training is providing on-site at Bingo Oasis.)

-Because Almost Home is volunteer-based, volunteers and fosters are a vital part of Almost Home Adoptions.
-We have a team of dedicated volunteers, and we are always happy to have new volunteers join our team.
-Our volunteers range in age from 18 to 80.
+Volunteers are a vital part of Almost Home because we are volunteer based.
+We are always happy to have new volunteers join the team.
+Our volunteers range in age from 18 to 80!

 Almost Home Adoptions for rescued cats is a no-kill, cage-free, nonprofit rescue, adoption center, sanctuary and hospice.
 We do not receive government funding (tax dollars) like the municipal shelters do.
 We rely on the generosity of private individuals for donations and, because we are volunteer-based, Almost Home depends on a very dedicated group of volunteers.

-First and foremost, shelter volunteers are responsible for cleaning the facility.
-Lots of litter boxes to scoop and clean, all walls, floors, etc, to be scrubbed daily, loads and loads of laundry, dishes and feedings … all following process and procedures to provide a healthy and happy environment for the cats and kittens.
+Facility Care Volunteers are responsible for cleaning the facility.
+Lots of litter boxes to scoop and clean, all walls, floors, etc., to be scrubbed daily, loads and loads of laundry, dishes and feedings, all while following process and procedures to provide a healthy and happy environment for the cats and kittens.
+Facility Care Volunteers work a 4-hour shift weekly.

-Additional responsibilities exist after the initial 6-month, 4-hour-per-week commitment is fulfilled (office work, fundraising, building maintenance, IT support, etc.) Many of our volunteers have been with us for over 6 years, and a few even longer.
+Additional opportunities exist after the initial 6-month, 4-hour-per-week commitment is fulfilled, such as greeter, office work, fundraising, building maintenance, IT support, etc. Many of our volunteers have been with us for over 6 years, and a few even longer!

 Volunteering Q&A